 Hop into the second row, and it’s not quite as great.

-Like the 3, the CX-30 isn’t the last word in rear passenger accommodation.
+Like the Mazda3, the Mazda CX-30 isn’t the last word in rear passenger accommodation.
 Legroom is barely adequate, especially behind a taller driver, and headroom isn’t amazing either.
 My hair was brushing the ceiling and I’m a little over six-foot-one.

 My younger brother – who is about an inch taller than me – also complained of the rear seat backrest being too upright.
 There’s no adjustment for these either, which is a shame.